 Pospis Law provides representation in connection with the review and negotiation of employee severance agreements.

-If you are presented with a severance agreement, it is crucial that you understand what is being offered – and, perhaps more importantly, what you are being asked to give up in exchange – before signing it.
+If you are presented with a severance agreement, it is crucial that you understand what is being offered – and, more importantly, what you are being asked to give up in exchange – before signing it.

-Specifically, we offer (by appointment only) a flat-fee severance agreement review and initial consultation, totaling one hour, in which we can (among other things):
+We offer (by appointment only) a flat-fee severance agreement review and initial consultation, totaling one hour, in which we can (among other things):

 - Help you parse and understand the agreement’s terms, which may seem like impenetrable, dense “legalese”;